ealtili/Blog/Financial_Derivatives.md

 ## Who Trades Derivatives

 Let's talk about is who trades derivatives.
 Lots of people trade derivatives.
-They are often break derivatives traders down into different groups like hedgers and speculators hedgers are often producers or consumers of an underlying or companies that are required to typically have exposure to a particular underlying in the normal running of their business derivatives allow the risk related to the price of
+They are often break down into different groups like hedgers and speculators.

+*Hedgers* are often producers or consumers of an underlying or companies that are required to typically have exposure to a particular underlying in the normal running of their business derivatives allow the risk related to the price of